Substance Abuse and Licensing in California

 Get Valuable Information from Our Irvine Defense Lawyers

 Due to the increase in opioid abuse, California physicians are now under strict scrutiny, personally and professionally.
 The Medical Board of California has recently altered the way they deal with physicians who are suspected of issues with controlled substances and/or alcohol.
-At the Law Firm of Pilchman & Kay, P.L.C., our Irvine medical board defense attorneys are dedicated to helping you in every way we can.
+At the Law Office of Pilchman & Kay, A Professional Law Corporation, our Irvine medical board defense attorneys are dedicated to helping you in every way we can.
 We list down some frequently asked questions by our past clients to help you navigate through the whole legal process.

 If you wish to discuss your case in person, schedule a free consultation with our firm at (949) 558-0042.